National Interest Waiver: Everything You Need to Know

-Application of 2nd preference of the employment-established visa for immigrants, unlike the 1st preference, needs a documented job offer and labor certification.
-However, a foreign national may seek a waiver of these requirements by establishing that their admission to a Green Card would benefit the "national interest" of the US.
+Application of second preference of the employment-established visa for immigrants, unlike the first preference, needs a documented job offer and labor certification.
+However, a foreign national may seek a waiver of these requirements by establishing that their admission to a Green Card would benefit the "national interest" of the U.S.

 - What are the differences between the petitions?

 Usually, an employer needs to act as the case petitioner in the U.S., and they need to get a labor certificate before filing for the foreign national.
 The foreign national is this case is called the beneficiary.
 The qualifications of the foreign national needs to be established within the petition.

 In a National Interest Waiver petition, the foreign national can petition themselves without an employer.
 The petition establishes the foreign national's qualifications, but also demonstrates that the qualifications satisfy the requirements for a National Interest Waiver.